 The lifespan or credit duration of each BMP is also entered in the template based on the CreditDurations05222015.xlxs spreadsheet provided by CBP.
 The code in the DE NPS BMP Database has been modified so that the lifespan/credit duration is added to the implementation date of a particular BMP to calculate the Lifespan End Date.
-Once the Lifespan End Date has been passed, that BMP will be tagged as "retired".
+Once the Lifespan End Date has been passed, that BMP will be tagged as "retired" unless that BMP been inspected or maintenance has been performed.
+If an inspection or maintenance has occurred and the BMP is functioning properly, the BMP is credited with a new lifespan.

-Double counting is unlikely to occur for these forestry practices because they are being provided by one agency (DDA).
+Double counting is unlikely to occur for these forestry practices because they are being tracked by the funding agency.

-Training for entering data into DE NPS BMP Database has been provided by webinar in the past (2013) and an additional face to face training will occur at DNREC in late 2015.
+Training for entering data into DE NPS BMP Database has been provided by webinar in the past (2013) and an additional face to face training will occur at DNREC in 2016.
 Tetra Tech will conduct the training to review use of the database and any updates to the database since the original training.
 The NPS BMP Database also contains a link to the user's manual.
 There will be no "certification" required to enter data.
 However, the person entering data will receive some training on how to use the database and enter data properly.
 DNREC will likely have an O&M contract with Tetra Tech to address any issues with the NPS BMP Database in the future and to provide any additional training if necessary (e.g., if there have been significant updates).